Samia-Ahmed-Chowdhury/Photography-Campus/README.md

  - It is a Photography campus..
  - Anyone all the top classes and instructors..
+ - Users can see the success rate of the campus.
+ - Users can see the feedback given by other
  - Anyone can book class and later can pay..
  - Instuctor can add class and mange their classes`..
  - admin can mange users and make any one instructor or admin